 The corporate tax rate is applicable at the standard rate of 19%, the withholding tax (applied to dividends, interest, royalties or to technical service fees) can be imposed at the rate of 15% or 35%, the social security tax, the health insurance tax, the transfer tax or the real estate tax, are some of the taxes available for branches.
 Of course, the branch office is also liable for the payment of the VAT.

 In the Czech Republic, there are more categories of VAT rates.
 The standard VAT rate is imposed at 21% from the value of a good or a service traded on the local market, but there are several reduced rates – available at 10% or 15%.
 However, it is necessary to know that the country also provides a full exemption on the payment of the VAT; investors can request for assistance regarding the VAT registration fromour team of agents in company registration in the Czech Republic.

 During 2020, when the Covid-19 pandemics hit the world’s economies, Czech Republic took certain tax measures to relief the financial burden on companies and individuals alike.
 One of the main tax reductions applied in 2020 was on the reduced VAT rate of 15%, applicable to accommodation, cultural and sporting events, which was charged at a rate of only 10% by the end of 2020.
 However, by the end of the year, the Czech officials have decided to maintain this reduced tax until 16 August 2021.

-Our specialists in company formation in Czech Republic can help you register a branch in this country or any other type of company.
+Our specialists in company formation in Czech Republic can help you register a branch in 2022 in this country or any other type of company.
 Businessmen are invited tocontact our consultants for any matter related to the registration of a business, including on the legislation referring to employment contracts.